MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 **SharePoint workflow 2013**<br>
 SharePoint workflow 2013 will need to be re-published after the site address is changed.

-**Site customizations and embedded code**
+**Site customizations and embedded code**<br>

-> [!IMPORTANT]
-> Site customizations and embedded code that refer to URLs might need to be fixed after the site address change.
+Site customizations and embedded code that refer to URLs might need to be fixed after the site address change.
 Changing the site address will preserve data stored in SharePoint but will not change URL dependencies in custom solutions.